TAKING SOCIAL RESPONSIBILITY SERIOUSLY

 ‘Supporting Heritage, Creating Opportunity, Embracing Social Responsibility’

-We are pragmatic enough to acknowledge the limitations of our project in terms of an overall impact on that situation.
-However, we believe that we do have a positive role to play and that there is an opportunity and commitment to make a tangible difference in the well-being of individuals who get involved with our project within our wider commitment to community involvement.
+We are pragmatic enough to acknowledge the limitations of our project in terms of the overall impact on that situation.
+However, we believe that we do have a positive role to play and that there is an opportunity and commitment to make a tangible difference to the well-being of individuals who get involved with our project within our wider commitment to community involvement.

-The focus of the project is to create a hub as a community resource, providing an opportunity for recreation, skills training, and socialisation with the object of promoting social inclusivity for members of the local community (Seiriol Ward) and the wider community (Ynys Mon and Gwynedd) through the process of Social Prescription, a referral from other primary Health and Social care agencies and by self-referral.
+The focus of the project is to create a hub as a community resource, providing opportunities for recreation, skills training, and socialisation with the object of promoting social inclusivity for members of the local community (Seiriol Ward) and the wider community (Ynys Mon and Gwynedd) through the process of Social Prescription, referral from other primary Health and Social care agencies and by self-referral.

 We believe that we have the commitment, the environment, and the skills to support volunteers to benefit from their involvement in the project.
 We aim to promote greater inclusivity and diversity as well as inter-generational opportunities.

-All attending will be described as volunteers irrespective of their role in the Project to avoid any stigma associated with being part of the Project.
+All attending will be described as volunteers/participants irrespective of their role in the Project to avoid any stigma associated with being part of the Project.